open-telemetry/opentelemetry-go-instrumentation/docs/get-started.md

 To instrument a containerized application, follow these steps:

 1. Create or edit the docker-compose.yaml file.
-Make sure to add a Docker network , a shared volume, and a service for the application
+Make sure to add a Docker network , a shared volume, and a service for the application.

 2. Edit the docker-compose file to add a new service for the instrumentation: